-Math 1342 in a face-to-face format involves class meetings as well as homework assignments.
+Math 1342 in an online format involves optional meetings during office hours and mandatory online discussions.
 Students must complete all homework online, using ALEKS online homework assignments which may be found by logging in at www.aleks.com.
 Homework and publisher videos will be available at this site.
 Class notes, instructor videos, and exam reviews will be available in Brightspace.